interstitialRedirectModalTitle

 Things to consider when visiting

 To hike the north side, park at the Big River Management Area's Hopkins Hill lot, located at approximately 500 Hopkins Hill Road.
-Cross Hopkins Hill Road and follow the Big River trails for one mile to the Harrington Preserve.
+Cross Hopkins Hill Road and follow the Big River mountain bike trails for one mile to the Harrington Preserve.

 Please see the Trails tab for details.